 - Total Quality Management

-With conventional concrete applications, in the first seven days, shrinkage and cracks form in the saw cuts.
+With conventional concrete application, in the first seven days, shrinkage and cracks form in the saw cuts.
 From seven to 150 days, shrinkage continues — joints open from the initial 3 mm width to 6-10 mm width and curling starts to occur.

 Within the same parameters, PrimeComposite Concrete produces a suspension of shrinkage during the first seven days.
 Research conducted during the development phase of PrimeComposite showed zero shrinkage after 150 days.